freethebaerchen/ansible-tor-webtunnel/readme.md

 INFO: Step 3 is only for a Hetzner Cloud setup
 1. ```./ansible-playbook.sh playbook.yaml```
 2. After that, the HCloud infrastructure is created\
-    2.1 Now the DNS-Record(s) need to be set.\
-    2.2 Set an AAAA-Record with the IPv6-Address of the server\
+    2.1 Set an A-Record with the IPv4-Address of the server\
-    2.3 Set an A-Record with the IPv4-Address of the server
+    2.2 Set an AAAA-Record with the IPv6-Address of the server (optinal)
 3. Run the script a second time.

 Now the Tor WebTunnel Bridge is created.\